rafael-ventura/ed1-ferias/README.md

 ```
 ## 4
 ```
-It´s about Binary Trees, not done yet
+It´s about Binary Trees, reading a .txt file and adding words to the BinaryTree but identifying the distincts words and count them.

 ```